 - During an approved phased retirement, the faculty member may have access to take in-service withdrawals from their TIAA retirement account.

 A mutually agreeable “phased retirement agreement” is developed when a tenured faculty member’s appointment changes from full-time to part-time.
 This agreement between the University and the faculty member includes such elements as the duration of the part-time transition period, the retirement date, the percentage of effort and duties expected during the transition period.
-A phased retirement agreement template can be found here: Template Phased Retirement Agreement.
+To obtain a phased retirement agreement template, please contact firstname.lastname@example.org.

 Who is eligible for phased retirement?